Children's Eye Care

 Many vision problems begin at an early age in childhood, so it’s important for children to receive proper eye care from the time they are infants.
 Early detection and treatment are essential to preventing conditions that could potentially cause problems or vision loss.

-Poor eyesight can have a significant adverse affect on a child’s educational and social performance
+In addition, many, if not most, schools have no regular screening program in place and even when mandated by law, screenings are often not done.
+Poor eyesight can have a significant adverse affect on a child’s educational and social performance.

 Regular monitoring of the retina (back of the eye) can detect serious eye conditions.
 If left untreated, many of these can ultimately cause blindness.
 Unfortunately this is what happened to Douglas Anderson’s son.

 Enter your postal code below:

 © 2013 Optos.
 All rights reserved.
 Optos®, optos® and optomap® are registered trademarks of Optos plc.

 Accessibility Statement |

 Terms and Conditions |

 Registered in Scotland |